 - Calories and nutritional values vary based on recipe.

 If you’d prefer to include grains, you can always cook up some rice to mix in.
-This will not only help your dog’s diet and also spread the food across more meals, saving you money!
+This will not only help your dog’s diet but also spread the food across more meals, saving you money.

-We love that these recipes are cooked fresh for your best friend and portions are customized based on their weight, activity level, and goals.
+We love that these recipes are cooked fresh for your best friend, and portions are customized based on their weight, activity level, and goals.
 Every ingredient is human-grade, so you can be sure that your dog is getting the very best dog food possible.
+The Farmer’s Dog is a top pick for dogs of all breeds and all ages.

 - Veterinarian endorsed brand.